First things that new international students have to do at the arrival in Italy

 1. Italian Fiscal Code

-- The copy of the first page of your passport
+- a valid passport with Visa (if required) and a copy of the first page of your passport and Visa

 Office Hour: Monday, Wednesday and Friday from 7.50 am to 1.30 pm - Tuesday and Thursday from 7.50 am to 3.30 pm

 2. Health insurance

 It is extremely important to have valid health insurance, as it is also required in order to apply for a residence permit within 8 days of your arrival in the country.
 Perhaps you already have health insurance, which was taken out in your home country and validated by the diplomatic representation prior to your departure.

 - voluntary registration with the Italian national health service (Servizio Sanitario Nazionale or SSN), which gives you the opportunity to choose a doctor (general practitioner), who will deal with health problems free of charge, and prescribe medicines, tests and specialist examinations when necessary.
 Registration is valid from 1st January to 31st December.